-Poor indoor air quality can effect your health.
-Learn how to improve the air you breath.
+Poor indoor air quality can affect your health.
+Learn how to improve the air you breathe.

 Air Pollutants Inside Your Home

 Your house may have a perfect ambient temperature, but there might be air pollutants lurking around that can cause several health problems.
 If you think that pollutants are just present outside your home, then you need to think again.
 There are various types of air pollutants that can cause health problems, such as dry eyes, nasal congestion, allergies, nausea, fatigue, and several other health problems.
 In severe cases, poor indoor air quality can also cause serious diseases such as lung cancer, infections, and chronic respiratory diseases such as asthma.

 If someone in your family is already suffering from some kind of respiratory illness, then poor indoor air quality can aggravate the pre-existing condition.
 Consider some harmful pollutants that may be present inside your home.

 Biological pollutants that affect indoor air quality include pollen, bacteria, dust, molds, animal dander, and mites.
 These pollutants can cause allergies and infections.
 To avoid these pollutants, HVAC technicians recommend that one should clean bedding regularly, keep pets clean, and disinfect and clean the home properly.
 To counter mold, homeowners should keep the moisture levels under check.
 A dehumidifier can be a perfect solution to the problem of excess moisture in the air.

 Tobacco smoke contains toxic pollutants such as formaldehyde, carbon monoxide, and other carcinogenic compounds.
 Second-hand smoke is often dangerous and can even prove fatal for non-smokers.
 The only solution to this problem is to avoid smoking in the home.